The Importance of Pest Control in North Carolina

 4. Integrated Pest Management (IPM)

-- The IPM approach combines various strategies—monitoring, prevention, and targeted treatment—to manage pests effectively while minimizing environmental impact.
+The Integrated Pest Management (IPM) approach combines various strategies—monitoring, prevention, and targeted treatment—to manage pests effectively while minimizing environmental impact.
 This holistic approach contributes to long-term pest control success and public health protection.

 Conclusion